 H-1B Visa Supply Chain Operations Jobs

-Supply Chain Operations roles, covering procurement, logistics, demand planning, and inventory management, qualify as H-1B specialty occupations when the position requires a bachelor's degree or higher in supply chain management, operations research, industrial engineering, or a directly related field.
+Supply Chain Operations roles, covering procurement, logistics, demand planning, and inventory management, qualify as H-1B visa specialty occupations when the position requires a bachelor's degree or higher in supply chain management, operations research, industrial engineering, or a directly related field.
 Employers in manufacturing, retail, and e-commerce regularly sponsor H-1B candidates for these roles.

-See All Supply Chain Operations JobsOverview
+Find H-1B Visa Supply Chain Operations JobsOverview

-Showing 5 of 3,563+ Supply Chain Operations jobs
+Showing 5 of 4,389+ Supply Chain Operations jobs

-See all 3,563+ Supply Chain Operations jobs
+See all 4,389+ Supply Chain Operations Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Supply Chain Operations roles.